Skip to main content

 Background Color

-Main background color of the UI.
+The main background color of the user interface.

 Primary Color